Pomset logic: the other approach to non commutativity in logic: Structured sequents as dicographs of formulas

-Doing so one may obtain a sequent calculus using partially ordered multisets of formulas as in \cite{Ret93} but if one wants a sequent with several conclusions that are partially ordered to be equivalent to a sequent with a unique conclusion, one has to only consider \sp\ partial orders of formulas, as defined in subsection \ref{dicographs} with parallel composition noted $\pasp$ and series composition noted $\befsp$.
+Doing so one may obtain a sequent calculus using partially ordered multisets of formulas as in \cite{Ret93} but if one wants a sequent with several conclusions that are partially ordered to be equivalent to a sequent with a unique conclusion, one has to only consider \sp\ partial orders of formulas, as defined in Subsection \ref{dicographs} with parallel composition noted $\pasp$ and series composition noted $\befsp$.

-If we want all formulas in the sequent to be ordered the calculus should handle right handed sequents i.e. be classical.\footnote{Lambek calculus is intuitionistic and when it is turned into a classical systems, formulas are endowed with a cyclic order,\cite{Yet90,Abru91,LR96}, i.e. a ternary relation which is not an order and which is quite complicated when partial --- see the "seaweeds" in \cite{AR99}.}
+If we want all formulas in the sequent to be ordered the calculus should handle right handed sequents i.e. be classical.\footnote{Lambek calculus is intuitionistic and when it is turned into a classical systems, formulas are endowed with a cyclic order,\cite{Yet90,Abru91,LR96}, i.e. a ternary relation which is not an order and which is quite complicated when partial --- see the "seaweeds" that first appeared in \cite{Ruet97} and subsequently used by Abrusci and Ruet, \cite{AR99} and by de Groote and Lamarche \cite{dGLam2002}.}

-As seen above, we can represent this \sp\ partially ordered multiset of formulas endowed with an \sp\ order by an \sp\ term whose points are the formulas and such a term is unique up to the commutativity of $\pasp$ and the associativity of $\pasp$ and $\befsp$.
+As seen above, we can represent this \sp-ordered multiset of formulas endowed with an \sp\ order by an \sp\ term whose points are the formulas and such a term is unique up to the commutativity of $\pasp$ and the associativity of $\pasp$ and $\befsp$.